SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 #### The upsides

-Since the sub merchants are connected to Swedbank Pay through the super merchant instead of having separate setups, meaning that:
+Sub merchants being connected to Swedbank Pay through the super merchant instead of having separate setups has a lot of pros:

 *   You only need one agreement for each payment instrument (credit card, Vipps, Swish, MobilePay Online, invoice) and payment gateway.